GdGohan/SonicRacingTransformedAndroidUpdate-NewVersion/README.md

 -Install

-Pck(Sound/Music): to install the mod manually, just copy the files to the "data/common/data/sound" folder of your obb without compression/store level
+Pck(Sound/Music): to install the mod manually, just copy the files to the "data/common/data/sound" folder of your obb without compression

+Recommended: MT Manager
+store level

-xml: to install the mod manually, just copy the files to the "data/common/data/gamedata" folder of your obb without compression/store level
+xml: to install the mod manually, just copy the files to the "data/common/data/gamedata" folder of your obb without compression

+Recommended: MT Manager
+store level

 -Multiplayer